Junyi00/tp/docs/UserGuide.md

 **:keyboard: Examples:**<br>

 * `cancelo 1`<br>
-  Changes the status of the 1st order to "Cancelled".
+  Changes the status of the 1st order to `Cancelled`.

 </div>